Trung0246/Funch/README.md

 ### Changelog

-- Hooray 20th version :D

 - Added some new functions

 - Removed some unnecesary functions

+- Changed behavior of some functions

 ##### Notes